opf/openproject/docs/release-notes/10/10-0-0/README.md

-## Graphs on project overview page (Cloud / Enterprise edition)
+## Graphs on project overview page (Enterprise add-on)

-As a user of the Cloud or Enterprise edition, you can add graphs to the overview page.
+As a user of the Enterprise cloud or Enterprise on-premises, you can add graphs to the overview page.
 This enables you to visualize important project information - directly form the project overview page.

 Therefore, you can quickly communicate e.g. who is assigned to which work packages, how many tasks are still open and more.
 To give you maximum flexibility, you can choose from seven different types of graphs, such as bar charts, pie charts and line graphs.